RELATES TO: KRS Chapter 13B, 218A.205, 314.011, 314.031, 314.071(4), 314.091, 314.107, 314.470, 314.991(3)

 (4) A complaint shall be investigated.

-(a) If the complaint sets forth a potential violation or the conduct falls within the statutory instances which must be investigated, the board shall send a copy of the complaint to the licensee, holder of a multistate privilege, or applicant to the address of record.
+(a) If the complaint establishes a potential violation or the conduct falls within the statutory instances which shall be investigated, the board shall send a copy of the complaint to the licensee, holder of a multistate privilege, or applicant to the address of record.

 (b) A written, legible, verified response shall be filed with the board within thirty (30) days of receipt by the individual against whom the complaint has been made.